 Mountains make life difficult in many ways.
 People can fall off steep cliffs.
 Landslides can damage houses.
-It's hard to drive tractors and other farm machines on steep land.
-Even goats do not like to graze on really steep slopes.
+Tractors and other farm machines do not work well on steep land.
+Even goats do not like to graze on slopes that are too steep.
 Just getting around is not easy, because it is hard to build roads or railroads on steep land.